ant-design/ant-design-pro-site/docs/simple-model.en-US.md

 ### 2. Using the Model

 To use the model in code, you need to export useModel from umi. useModel is a React Custom Hook that can accept 1-2 parameters.
-The simplest usage scenario is as follows:
+The easyst usage scenario is as follows:

 ```
 import { useModel } from 'umi';